snap-adu-logo-color

 Section 65852.2 of the Government Code states: This subdivision establishes the maximum standards that local agencies shall use to evaluate a proposed accessory dwelling unit on a lot that includes a proposed or existing single-family dwelling.
 No additional standards, other than those provided in this subdivision, shall be used or imposed, including an owner-occupant requirement, except that a local agency may require that the property be used for rentals of terms 30 days or longer.

-You may have heard that, previously, California law eliminated all owner occupancy requirements for ADUs permitted between January 1, 2020, and January 1, 2025, and local agencies could not retroactively require owner occupancy for those ADUs (Gov. Code, § 65852.2, subd. (a)(6)).
+In the past, owner occupancy was eliminated for ADUs permitted between January 1, 2020, and January 1, 2025.
+Local agencies could not retroactively impose occupancy rules on those ADUs.

-In the City of San Diego, owner occupancy requirements have been removed entirely, as see in the ADU Information Bulletin 400 from December 2020.
-The guidance is that “the property owner is not required to live on-site.”
+In San Diego, owner occupancy requirements have been entirely removed, as stated in the ADU Information Bulletin 400 from December 2020.
+Per this text, the property owner is not required to live on-site.

 Nevertheless, the LLC or S-Corp can buy and hold real estate (learn more about how to set up an LLC for investments).
 And as far as the IRS is concerned, the single member LLC/S-Corp will be treated the same as a single person living in their home.
 So, a single person LLC/S-Corp wouldn’t receive the benefit of renting to themselves.

-If the company issues the shares, there are two possibilities.
+If the corporation issues shares, two options exist:

-1. Issue Stock Certificate: If the corporation holds shares that have been previously issued (treasury stock) then it can simply issue those shares to the new shareholder.
-This wouldn’t require amending the articles of incorporation, charter, or bylaws.
-They would simply need to issue a new stock certificate to the 3rd party and record the transaction in the company’s stock ledger.
+• Issue Stock Certificate: If the corporation holds treasury stock, it can issue those shares to the new shareholder.
+No need to amend the articles of incorporation, charter, or bylaws.
+The corporation would issue a new stock certificate and record it in the stock ledger.

 What are the financial implications of issuing shares/interest?